Thiago099/JSRunner/README.md

 ## Description

-Allows you to write js directally on your c# code
+Allows you to write JS directly on your c# code

 Example: